A8 (classification): Becoming classified

 Classification is often based on the anatomical nature of the amputation.
 The classification system takes several things into account when putting people into this class.
-These includes which limbs are effected, how many limbs are effected, and how much of a limb is missing.
+These include which limbs are effected, how many limbs are effected, and how much of a limb is missing.

 For this class, classification generally has four phase.
 The first stage of classification is a health examination.
 For amputees, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site because the nature of the amputation could cause not physically visible alterations to the body.

 Classification can be sport specific.
 For athletics, the training portion of the observation may include being asked to demonstrate their skills in athletics, such as running, jumping or throwing.